sashutosh24/MarketResearchSession10/README.md

-# Create a README.md file for the provided content
-readme_content = """
-# README File for Uploaded Images

 ## Overview
 This document provides an overview and explanation of the images uploaded.
 Each image represents a specific analysis or visualization, grouped by its respective purpose and insights.